Who is Marlow Moss?

 Marlow Moss seems curious about whether humans are part of the natural world, or outside of it.
 Perhaps making patterns is something we have in common with nature - with crystals, spiders, and snowflakes!
 What do you think?
 Could making art be a good way to explore this question?

 Sounds interesting - but why haven't I heard of Marlow Moss before now?

 A good question.
-Moss did most of their major exhibitions in Paris, where their style of painting was more popular.
-Still, how does it happen that an important artist like Moss could be left out of British history?
+Marlow Moss did most major exhibitions in Paris, where this style of painting was more popular.
+Still, how does it happen that an important artist like Marlow Moss could be left out of British history?

 War had a part to play, sadly.
-Marlow was Jewish, and had to leave Paris for safety when the Second World War began.
-They left most of their art behind and it got destroyed.
+Marlow Moss was Jewish, and had to leave Paris for safety when the Second World War began.
+Marlow Moss left most of their art behind and it got destroyed.
 Today, some of the paintings that survived are confused with other artist’s work.
 Have a look at the two paintings below.
-One is by Moss, and one is by their friend Mondrian.
+One is by Marlow Moss, and one is by a friend called Piet Mondrian.
 Can you see the similarities?
 Can you see some differences, too?

 After leaving Paris in 1940, the artist moved to Lamorna Cove in Cornwall.
 Even though Marlow was a kind neighbour (who bought every child in the village a Christmas present!) when Marlow wrote letters to other British artists in the area, they didn’t write back.
 Not even to have a cup of tea!
 Probably this was because Marlow really walked to the beat of their own drum.
 Painting art that didn’t look like anything else, wearing trousers and waistcoats (which back then, people thought were just for men) really made Marlow stand out of the crowd!
 Marlow had a unique identity and was not afraid of new ideas.
 Some people loved this, and others struggled with it, and this may have led them to treat Marlow unfairly.